AndersDeath/diary2/000-current.md

 # 17 February - Wednesday - Yerevan - 141 day of immigration

 Today I had a local surgery on my heal.
 It looks like the final step of feet treatment.
 I need to do some procedures with my heal.
 I hope it'll be ok.
 Also I got a call from lawyer today.
 An inspector called hr and asked about my case.
+I hope everything will be ok and I'll get that important document.